-Example of degree representation on card: Harvard University Extension School, Master of Liberal Arts (ALM), Biotechnology, Concentration: Bioinformatics
+Example of degree representation on a card: Harvard University Extension School, Master of Liberal Arts (ALM), Biotechnology, Concentration: Bioinformatics

 The purpose of a student business card is to display degree candidacy at the Harvard Extension School, and only this affiliation can be displayed.
 This relationship must be clearly stated by displaying both the Extension School insignia and the names Harvard University and Extension School.
 No other insignias, school, department, or affiliations are permitted.
-In addition, only your University issued FAS e-mail address may appear on the card; personal or business e-mail accounts will not be approved.
+In addition, only your University issued FAS e-mail address may appear on the card.
+Personal or business e-mail accounts will not be approved.